EternityForest/KaithemAutomation/kaithem/data/modules/Chandler/Documentation.md

 To go to a new cue, use scene.gotoCue(cuename)

-kaithem.lights.shortcutCode(code) has the same effect as manually typing that shortcut code in the web GUI
+kaithem.chandler.shortcutCode(code) has the same effect as manually typing that shortcut code in the web GUI

 ### General API